The policy of Belgium within the EU

 In brief

-The European Union is founded on the values of democracy, the rule of law and respect for fundamental rights and continues to implement the following objectives for the benefit of its citizens:
+The European Union is founded on the values of democracy, the rule of law and respect for fundamental rights and wishes to implement the following objectives for the benefit of its citizens:

-• Establish peace and stability in Europe and promote the welfare of its citizens;
+• Strengthen peace and stability in Europe and promote the welfare of its citizens;

-• Preserve a single area of freedom, security and justice;
+• Preserve an area of freedom, security and justice;

-• Promote an internal market based on a highly competitive social market economy, contributing to social justice and social, scientific and technical progress and maintain a high level of climate protection;
+• Develop an internal market based on a highly competitive social market economy, reinforcing social justice and social, scientific and technical progress and contributing to a high level of climate protection;

 • Defend its values and interests in the world, inter alia by working for free and fair trade, the protection of human rights and strict compliance with international law.

-In pursuit of these objectives, the Union relies on legal bases, the European treaties (the most recent being the Lisbon Treaty) and institutions: the European Council, the European Parliament, the European Commission, the Council of the European Union and the Court of Justice.
+In pursuit of these objectives, the Union relies on legal bases, the European treaties (the most recent being the Lisbon Treaty) and European institutions: the European Parliament, the European Commission, the Council of the European Union and the Court of Justice.

 Objectives for Belgium